bonoosoft/slugger/README.md

 - --fields : Fields name for the form & model.
 - --route : Include Crud route to routes.php? yes or no.
 - --pk : The name of the primary key.
-- --view-path : The name of the view path.
 - --namespace : Namespace of the controller.
 - --route-group : Prefix of the route group.